Where Whiteness Intersects with

 Antiracist Teaching and Learning

-Over 80% of teachers in the U.S. are white.
+More than 80% of teachers in the U.S. are white.
 But most don’t know that their whiteness matters.
-TWW seeks to move the conversation forward on how to be consciously, intentionally, anti-racist in the classroom.
+Teaching While White (TWW) seeks to move the conversation forward on how to be consciously, intentionally, anti-racist in the classroom.
 Because "white" does not mean a blank slate.
 It is a set of assumptions that is the baseline from which everything is judged; it is what passes for normal.
 This means if you are not white or don’t adhere to those assumptions, you are abnormal or less than.
 TWW wants to have conversations about those assumptions: what they are, how they impact our students, and how we can confront our assumptions to promote racial literacy.